ARICOMA-D365BC/AC-IB-dynamics365smb-docs.cs-cz/business-central/LocalFunctionality/Czech/general.md

 ms.workload: na
 ms.search.keywords: Czech, General function, Finance, CZ, Cash ms.date: 15/05/2019
-ms.author:
+ms.author: v-pejano
 ---

 # General function

-## EXTENDED USER CONTROL
+## Extended user control

 The majority of companies in the Czech Republic request the following improvements to be imple-mented in User Setup and Control.

 This feature in User Setup in combination with new User Setup Lines table allows to set and provide the following control: